Doubly Fair Parity Games: Fair Games

 In order to better understand the distinction between Equations~\ref{eq:Cone} and~\ref{eq:Ctwo}, we rely again on translation to $\omega$-regular games.
-Consider the following reformulation of~\cref{eq:Cone}:
+In~\cref{lemma:equivalence-2a-3a} we show that the following is a reformulation of~\cref{eq:Cone}:

-We formally prove the equivalences of~\cref{eq:Cone,eq:Bone} and~\cref{eq:Ctwo,eq:Btwo} in the appendix.
-It is not hard to see that the difference between~\cref{eq:Bone} and~\cref{eq:Btwo} is in the way fairness is handled.
-Namely, in~\cref{eq:Bone} $\exists$ loses whenever she plays unfairly regardless of how $\forall$ plays.
-Dually, in~\cref{eq:Btwo} $\exists$ wins immediately when $\forall$ plays unfairly regardless of how $\exists$ plays.
+To summarise, (\ref{eq:Cone})$=$(\ref{eq:Bone}) and (\ref{eq:Ctwo})$=$(\ref{eq:Btwo-alternative}) and $\neg$(\ref{eq:Ctwo})$=$(\ref{eq:Btwo}).
+It is not hard to see that the difference between~\cref{eq:Bone} and~\cref{eq:Btwo} -- so (\ref{eq:Cone}) and $\neg$(\ref{eq:Ctwo}) -- is in the way fairness is handled.
+Namely, in~\cref{eq:Bone} player $\exists$ loses whenever she plays unfairly regardless of how player $\forall$ plays.
+Dually, in~\cref{eq:Btwo} player $\exists$ wins immediately when player $\forall$ plays unfairly regardless of how player $\exists$ plays.
 It follows that determinacy can be regained by deciding the winner of the four different combinations of fairness with an $\omega$-regular winning condition each, as summarized in the following table.